Motion on the South China Sea

 The South China Sea will shape the course of the 21st century.
 Brunei, China, Malaysia, the Philippines, Taiwan, and Vietnam have each claimed part of the resource-rich region, and have drawn upon centuries of history to justify their claims.
 These overlapping claims have created friction between these countries, and the ongoing competition to control the South China Sea has erupted in armed clashes between military groups, coast guard fleets, and fishing vessels in the past.

 The South China Sea disputes have intensified in recent years, as the claimants have stepped up efforts to assert control of the region, including building and militarizing artificial islands.
 China in particular has been notably aggressive in this regard.
 These actions will have far-reaching impacts.
 The South China Sea is a critical region for the global economy.
-Over US $5 trillion in trade passes through the region each year, on trade routes that connect Asian markets to the world.
+Over $5 trillion USD in trade passes through the region each year, on trade routes that connect Asian markets to the world.

 As the disputes escalate, the international community must support international law and promote peace in the region.
 Through a motion introduced by Senator Ngo on May 17, 2016, and adopted on April 24, 2018, the Senate officially stated its concern on China’s escalating and hostile behaviour in the South China Sea, and urged the Government of Canada to take a principled position on one of the biggest geopolitical conflicts by taking a leading role encouraging all parties to: